lenadroid/airflow-azure/article/Airflow-Steps.md

 ## Key Takeaways and Next Steps

-Thank you for raeding!
+Thank you for reading!
 Hopefully this information will help you in practice.

 The summary of key takeaways:
 * We covered the importance of to understanding the differences and trade-offs between the variety of tools for building data pipelines